 - Recycling 1 ton of plastic saves 750 kg of oil.

-The rational organization of the processing of municipal solid waste (MSW) makes it possible to use up to 90% of the waste products in the construction industry, for example, as a filler for concrete blocks.
+Rational organization of processing of municipal solid waste (MSW) makes it possible to use up to 90% of recycling products in the construction industry, for example, as filler for concrete blocks.

 - Recycling 1 kg of aluminum saves 8 kg of bauxite and 14 kWh of electricity.

-- When burned, 5 tons of garbage emit as much heat as 2 tons of coal or 1 ton of liquid fuel.
+- When burned, 5 tons of garbage release the same amount of heat as 2 tons of coal or 1 ton of liquid fuel.

-Practical application of used plastic packaging in the village of Zapolye .
+Practical use used plastic packaging in the village of Zapolye .

-Greenhouse made of plastic bottles of the Shmyrev family
+Greenhouse made from plastic bottles of the Shmyrev family

-• At the end of our work, we want to say that in every family something must be accumulated, or even thrown away.
-We have found many uses for household waste from plastic packaging.
+• At the end of our work, we want to say that in every family something is bound to accumulate, or even be thrown away.
+We have found many uses for household plastic packaging waste.

 • Based on the results of our research, we have outlined the following steps:

 • 1.
-Present the results of our research to the students of our school, the villagers.
+Present the results of our research to the students of our school and village residents.

 • 3.
-Write an article in the district newspaper "Zhytstse Prydzvinnya" to once again draw the attention of residents to the problem of garbage in our villages and remind that we ourselves are responsible for the cleanliness and beauty of our area
+Write an article for the regional newspaper “Zhytstse Prydzvinnya” to once again draw the attention of residents to the problem of garbage in our villages and remind them that we ourselves are responsible for the cleanliness and beauty of our area

 “That bird is bad,